yangliudev/AI-Sight/README.md

 > The app uses the **Hugging Face free tier**, which has a strict monthly usage cap of **$0.10**.

-- After exceeding this quota, **AI captioning will be disabled** until the beginning of the next billing cycle.
+- After exceeding this quota, **AI image generation will be disabled** until the beginning of the next billing cycle.
 - The image fetching from Picsum will continue to work as it does not incur costs.

 ---